The Best Solar Panels

 How We Found the Best Solar Panels

 We focused just on residential solar arrays (also called solar photovoltaic or PV systems), and went big and broad to start, compiling a long list of panel models from major vendors and industry reviews.
-From there, we weeded out any solar panel not currently in production: While discontinued panels may seem like a steal, engineer and professor Dr. Tom Lombardo confirms that “the first thing not to focus on is the price.
+From there, we weeded out any solar panel not currently in production.
+While discontinued panels may seem like a steal, engineer and professor Dr. Tom Lombardo warned us that “the first thing not to focus on is the price.
 Buying the least expensive panels may result in lower quality, and if the company goes out of business, the warranty is useless.”
 With that in mind, we also eliminated solar panels from companies that were defunct, seeking bankruptcy protection, up for sale, or otherwise financially unstable, leaving us with 188 panels.

 We cut companies that haven’t been around for at least 10 years.

 Grape Solar In the past six years, Grape Solar has made a huge name for itself, especially in the portable and DIY solar panel space — and it has a significant presence at large retailers like Costco and Home Depot.